 The construction and operation of the TOT Development have the potential to adversely affect the World Heritage value of the GBRWHA as represented by Cleveland Bay coral reefs, seagrass beds, benthic communities and rare, threatened and migratory species that rely on these habitats.
-Cleveland Bay is a small area of the overall GBRWHA (~0.07%), but contains important inshore coral reefs and seagrass beds that offer a core habitat to the east coast Dugong population.
-However, The TOT site is located within a complex mix of terrestrial and marine environments that include a backdrop of a relatively large coastal city of Townsville that supports an active industrial, mining and grazing hinterland which exports and imports through the Port of Townsville (sited immediately adjacent to the TOT Development), and a location that is also within the coastal waters of Cleveland Bay with zones of Marine National Parks and World Heritage Areas supporting a complex array of protected species and habitats.
-This complexity needs to be considered when assessing impacts on world Heritage Values of the GBRWHA, but it also needs to be considered during future monitoring procedures when it may be necessary to differentiate between external adverse impacts and the perceived actions of the TOT.
+The Development site uses a small portion of Cleveland Bay, and Cleveland Bay is a small area of the overall GBRWHA (~0.07%).
+However, the Bay contains important inshore coral reefs and seagrass beds that offer a core habitat to the east coast dugong population.
+On a local scale, activities associated with the TOT have the potential to -